Hospital visiting hours and policies

 Check in when you arrive

 Before you visit a patient, you must check in at the hospital’s main entrance.
-You’ll need to provide identification (ID) and have your photo taken for security purposes.
+You’ll need to provide identification (ID), proof of vaccination or a negative COVID-19 test within 72 hours of your visit, and have your photo taken for security purposes.

 We’ll provide a temporary badge for you to wear during your visit.
 Please return it when you leave.